Yelp/dumb-init/README.md

 different stop signal in order to do graceful cleanup.

-For example, to rewrite the signal SIGTERM (number 15) to SIGQUIT (number 3), just add `--rewrite 15:3` on the command line.
+For example, to rewrite the signal SIGTERM (number 15) to SIGQUIT (number 3), just add `--rewrite 15:3` or `--rewrite TERM:QUIT` on the command line.
+Signal names can be specified with or without the `SIG` prefix (e.g. `TERM` or `SIGTERM`).
+To see the mapping of signal numbers to names on the system in question, specify `-l/--list`.

 To drop a signal entirely, you can rewrite it to the special number `0`.